syncfusion/ej2-typescript-seed/README.md

 This application is preconfigured with End-to-End testing and the test case is written in Jasmine.

 We run the test scripts with [Protractor](http://www.protractortest.org/#/) end-to-end test runner.
-The test case file can be found in the `spec` folder.
+The test case file can be found in the `e2e` folder.

 Protractor can interact with our web application and verify the test scripts.